 This page is a complete list of all the shortcodes that come with Instagram Feed.
-While half of them are locked beyond the Pro version of the plugin, you can see there is still quite a few you can use for free.
+While half of them are locked beyond the Pro version of the plugin, you can see there are still quite a few you can use for free.

 Sorting, showing headers, show the follow button, and more are available.
 Simply copy and paste the code and make your own modifications.

 Now, you can automatically show Instagram photos in WordPress without doing anything extra.
 Each time you take a picture, your site will do the rest.

 This method requires the use of a third-party application.
 To use this platform, you need to visit the IFTTT website and create an account.

 Not everyone likes the idea of connecting another app to their website.
 The more systems you use, the more haphazard maintaining the site becomes.
-However, IFTTT has a lot of flexibility when it comes to integrating social media in your brand and it may be worth the effort to invest some time into it.
+However, IFTTT has a lot of flexibility when it comes to integrating social media into your brand and it may be worth the effort to invest some time into it.